flutter-webrtc/flutter-webrtc/CONTRIBUTING.md

 Contribution Guide
 ==================

-We love contributions from everyone, whether it's raising an issue, reporting a bug, adding a feature, or helping improve a documentation.
+We love contributions from everyone, whether it's raising an issue, reporting a bug, adding a feature, or helping improve documentation.
 Maintaining the `medea_flutter_webrtc` plugin for all the platforms is not an easy task, so everything you do is support for the project.

 1. [Code style](#code-style)
     - [Rust](#rust)